 Nya Ullevi was built to serve as one of the playing venues of the 1958 World Cup.
 Construction started in 1957 and was completed in the spring of 1958.
 The stadium could initially hold 54,000 spectators (32,000 standing).

-The stadium officially opened on the 29th of May 1958 with a match between the Swedish national team and a selection of players from the Gothenburg area.
+The stadium officially opened on 29 May 1958 with a match between the Swedish national team and a selection of players from the Gothenburg area.

 Four group matches were played at the stadium during the 1958 World Cup, along with a quarter-final, the semi-final between Sweden and West Germany (3-1), and the match for third place.

 One year later, in 1959, Örgryte IS, IFK Göteborg, and GAIS moved into the stadium.
 Their stay lasted until 1992 when they moved to the smaller Gamla Ullevi which better fitted their attendances.